hamdiz0/LearningDevOps/README.md

     - container orchestration : kubernetes
     - cloud : aws ,azure ,google cloud
     - monitoring : prometheus
+# `waterfall vs agile methedologie` :
+## `waterfall` :
+    - requirements : planning
+    - development : code complete app
+    - testing : testing the hole app
+    - operations : huge preparation
+    => this an ineffective process :
+        - over time new requirements may arise
+        - miscommunication and places of faliure
+        - lack of fast feedback
+## `agile` :
+    - agile is the heart of CI/CD process
+    - devops implements some best practices of the agile method
+    - backlog => analyse => define => design => test => deploy
+    => this method is effective and its increasingly growing :
+        - speed of development , testing and deployment cycles
+        - each feature gets tested , deployed and gets immediate feedback
+        - fast development and deployment process
+        - scrum and kanban (examples of specific implementations)

 # `at the core of devops` :
     - CI/CD pipline for an automated release process
     - commit code => test => build => push => deploy